 I’ve watched about eight episodes to date and I find his approach interesting.
 I’ve disagreed with him only once.
 He pulled in a CPA to assist him in evaluating the cash flow for this popcorn operation.
-Basically the owner earned more than $300,000 as profit during the prior year and the bank account still had less than $20,000.
+Basically, the owner earned more than $300,000 as profit during the prior year and the bank account still had less than $20,000.
 Marcus asks the owner, ‘Where’s the money?’

 The owner couldn’t account for the cash so Marcus brought in a Certified Public Accountant.
 The accountant couldn’t understand the lack of cash either; his take was that the cash should be there in the bank account.
 The accountant illustrates his point by pointing to the balance sheet.
 What the accountant should have done was to compare the balance sheet between the beginning date and the ending date.
 Every CPA knows that the cash can be used to pay down the bills, purchase new equipment and often finance the disbursements to the owner for their personal bills.
 My point is that the CPA didn’t do this.
 I believe Marcus may have missed an opportunity with this business.

-So my first question for Marcus is: Where did that CPA go to school?
+My first question for Marcus is: Where did that CPA go to school?
 Because I want to know to make sure my kids don’t go to that college!

 Overall, he has a great program and an excellent approach towards discovering and resolving the issues related to these small businesses.
 Most of the time, it is obvious, the only thing missing is the big giant arrow pointing at the problem.
-So I want to elaborate on his People, Process and Product approach as this does point to the problem.
+I want to elaborate on his People, Process and Product approach as this does point to the problem.